fpmacedo/Data-Modeling-With---Apache-Cassandra/readme.md

 1. In a terminal, run `python create_tables.py` to reset the tables in the sparkifydb database.
 2. In a terminal, run `python etl.py` to process all the datasets.

+OR

+If you prefer another options is running the steps in the jupyter notebook `Project_1B_ Project_Template.ipynb`